 Information About Visiting Philadelphia Magic Gardens: Ticket Cost, Hours

 Magic Gardens is a non-profit organization.
-Current admission price for Philadelphia Magic Gardens is $10 as of 2020.
-Students pay $8, while kids between 6 and 12 are charged $5.
+Current admission price for Philadelphia Magic Gardens is $15 for adults.
+Students and seniors pay $12, while kids between 6 and 12 are charged $8.

-Guided tours of the Gardens are available on Friday, Saturday, and Sunday at 3 pm.
+Guided tours of the Gardens are available on Thursday, Saturday, and Sunday at noon.
 That’s a great chance to hear more in-depth stories about this place and its kooky artwork.

 The site hosts a lot of special events, such as Twilight in the Gardens, which runs on the fourth Friday of every month between July and October.
 These communal gatherings require special tickets and feature live music and art showings.
 Guests are encouraged to BYOBBS: Bring Your Own Booze, Blanket, and Snacks.